By Charles Dawson in 1912

 Glancing up, I met the gaze of my wife, and overturned my old hat was overturned as the corners of her apron were dropped and the berries spilled on the ground.
 For we both knew without further questioning, what had caused the berries to be so big and red.

-Then, we made a thorough search thereabout for the bones of the unknown dead, faithfully gathering the bones as they lay, endeavoring to give each skull its own and full complement of bones.
-Finally, we felt that this duty had been performed, and the result was twelve skeletons, which we judged were a party of emigrants of men, women and children.
+Then, we made a thorough search thereabout for the bones of the unknown dead, faithfully gathering the bones as they lay, endeavoring to give each skull its own and a full complement of bones.
+Finally, we felt that this duty had been performed, and the result was twelve skeletons, which we judged were a party of emigrants of men, women, and children.

 After considerable labor, a grave was dug, the bones placed within, and filled up with earth and stones covering the top to mark and protect the grave.
 Thoroughly tired by our toil, we wended our way homeward, conscious that we had fulfilled our duty to those poor unfortunate beings by giving them at least a burial.
 After supper we gathered on the doorstep in the twilight of the evening, feeling content and at peaceful, when there came an uncanny, weird moan or cry, like that of woman or child in the depth of anguish or despair.
 Listening in awe, I awaited the repetition of that mournful sound.
 Soon it came, now in the fringe of trees about the cabin, then in the waist-high corn.
 Swiftly recalling the incidents of the day, I tried to assure myself that it was not real, that this was but the result of a befuddled mind, just imagination; but the children were now questioning us as to the cry, and upon receiving non-committal answers, and perhaps reading our faces, they grew frightened and began to cry.